stevecochrane/design-pattern-examples/README.md

 a single object or not.
 In the example here we have a similar use case, where there is a Waitress class printing menus, but in this case we can print the entire menu in a single method.

+## State Pattern

+The State pattern solves a common problem: having way too many conditional statements.
+The `monolith` directory here shows a not-unrealistic implementation where four different states are implemented, and for each method, conditionals are made and each state is represented in each method.
+This works, but it's very laborious to modify and expand upon in the future.

+Enter the State pattern, as should in the `composition` directory.
+Here there is a State interface, and separate classes for each state.
+This way it's easy to add new states, as only the new state and GumballMachine itself need to be modified.